Create a profile container with Azure NetApp Files and AD DS

 Select the Azure Cloud Shell icon to the right of the search bar to open Azure Cloud Shell.

 Once Azure Cloud Shell is open, select PowerShell.

-If this is your first time using Azure Cloud Shell, create a storage account in the same subscription you keep your Azure NetApp Files and Windows Virtual Desktop.
+If this is your first time using Azure Cloud Shell, create a storage account in the same subscription you keep your Azure NetApp Files and Azure Virtual Desktop.

 Once Azure Cloud Shell loads, run the following two cmdlets.